XertroV/MarketcoinWhitepaper/README.md

 * Allows a period for new cryptocurrencies to compete for spots - requirements on market volume by the end of a trial period?
 * Not sure if it can be done in a distributed fashion yet.

-Perhaps there can be an automatic voting system; blocks produced all contain a vote on currencies to include or exclude; when enough support is gained (probably needs to be 50%+ to align with other behaviours of the network; actually, strike that, not sure it matters as long as there is concensus on what the % should be) blocks continaing the new magicbits can be mined.
+Perhaps there can be an automatic voting system; blocks produced all contain a vote on currencies to include or exclude; when enough support is gained (probably needs to be 50%+ to align with other behaviours of the network; actually, strike that, not sure it matters as long as there is concensus on what the % should be) blocks containing the new magicbits can be mined.

-The above is feasable, I think. **RFC: Above paragraph; on new altcoin<->marktcoin currency paris**.
+The above is feasible, I think. **RFC: Above paragraph; on new altcoin<->marktcoin currency paris**.

-* not sure **integration with PoS** is possible currently; merged-mining not compatiable as far as I can tell.
+* not sure **integration with PoS** is possible currently; merged-mining not compatible as far as I can tell.
 Difficult to validate PoS without entire blockchain (need to get txouts and coinage).

 ### signed tx valid on two networks?